-In accordance with the ILUA, the parks will be vested jointly in the Commission and BDAC, and will be jointly managed by BDAC and the department.
-This draft plan is prepared in accordance with the Conservation and Land Management Act 1984 (CALM Act).
-It describes proposed management of the parks for the next 10 years for adoption in a final plan after consideration of public submissions.
+In accordance with the ILUA, the parks will be vested jointly in the Commission and BDAC, and jointly managed by BDAC and the department.
+This management plan is prepared in accordance with the Conservation and Land Management Act 1984 (CALM Act).
+It describes proposed management of the parks for the next 10 years unless it is replaced or amended in accordance with Part V, Division 1 of the CALM Act.

-A Joint Management Agreement (JMA), to be signed and attached to the final version of this plan, will give effect to joint management of the parks.
-The JMA will also set out the role of the Joint Management Body (JMB) established pursuant to the JMA.
+The Joint Management Agreement (JMA) attached to this management plan is the CALM Act section 56A agreement that gives effect to joint management of the parks.
+The JMA also sets out the role of the Joint Management Body (JMB) established pursuant to the JMA.
 The JMB will comprise representatives of BDAC and the department, and its role will include: